Numerical-Geometric-Algebra/gasparse/docs/source/README.rst

  * Very fast computation of cayley tables.
  * Can efficiently deal with big geometric algebras without big overhead.
  * Can easily scale for other types of data structures (`multivector type`).
+ * In futures iterations improve performance by leveraging knowlegde of the ``C`` language. (vector calls, assembly)

-Another cool feature of this package is that for someone who is already familiar with programming with `kingdon <https://github.com/tBuLi/kingdon/tree/master>`_ and `Clifford <https://github.com/pygae/clifford/tree/master>`_ is going to easily adapt to this package's "`syntax`", since most of the python operators are similar.
+Another cool feature of this package is that for someone who is already familiar with programming with `kingdon <https://github.com/tBuLi/kingdon/tree/master>`_ `Clifford <https://github.com/pygae/clifford/tree/master>`_ and `numba <https://github.com/EelcoHoogendoorn/numga>`_ is going to easily adapt to this package's "`syntax`", since most of the python operators are similar.

 .. _examples: